This website contains imagery which is only suitable for audiences 18+.

 Follow Dr. Watts’ recommendations regarding sun protection.
 It is essential to shield your face from direct sunlight and wear broad-spectrum sunscreen to protect your delicate skin from harmful UV rays.

-During this phase, you may begin to notice the initial results of your Fsurgery.
-However, it’s important to keep in mind that your final results will continue to improve over time as your tissues settle and any residual swelling resolves.
+During this phase, you may begin to notice the initial results of your surgery.
+However, it’s important to keep in mind that your final results will take time to appear as your tissue will need to settle and residual swelling will remain for some time.

 • Weeks 3-6